 - Browse to select the archive you exported and click Import.

-Sample Manager, whether in a project or folder, uses a subset of LabKey's role-based permissions.
-The "Reader", "Editor", "Folder Administrator", and "Project Administrator" roles all map to the corresponding container-scoped roles.
+Sample Manager and Biologics both use a subset of LabKey's role-based permissions.
+The "Reader", "Editor", "Editor without Delete", "Folder Administrator", and "Project Administrator" roles all map to the corresponding container-scoped roles.
 Learn more about those permissions in this topic: Security Roles Reference

-- When a user is granted either the "Reader" or "Editor" role, either in the LabKey Server folder permissions interface or the Sample Manager > Administration > Permissions tab, they will have that role in both interfaces.
+- When a user is granted the "Reader", "Editor", or "Editor without Delete" role, either in the LabKey Server folder permissions interface or the Sample Manager > Administration > Permissions tab, they will have that role in both interfaces.